-[dropcap]H[/dropcap]ello and welcome to my resource page on the steps I took/the steps I am currently taking to become a registered dietitian!
+Hello and welcome to my resource page on the steps I took as a career changing to becoming a registered dietitian.
 When I was applying to coordinated dietetics programs, I scoured the internet for resources to help me with my decision-making process.
-My hope is that this page will serve as a resource for all aspiring RD’s!
+My hope is that this page will serve as a resource for all aspiring RD’s.

 My personal path to become an RD…